 There are two kinds of software wallets: full ones which download the whole Blockchain or light-weight ones which store only relevant transactions.
 The first option requires a lot of space and memory in your computer but is definitely safer.
-On the contrary, light-weight variant is connected with Blockchain managed by a third party and you can´t fully control it.
+On the contrary, the light-weight variant is connected with Blockchain managed by a third party and you can´t fully control it.

 If you have decided to choose a full version of the wallet, you can download f.e. the original Bitcoin Core.
 Take into account that its full synchronization takes a couple of hours because the Blockchain currently is the size of tens of GBs.
-Set your own password to the wallet in the programme and don´t forget to save a copy of your wallet on another device, otherwise your Bitcoins will be lost forever in case of any failure of your computer.
+Set your own password to the wallet in the programme and don´t forget to save a copy of your wallet on another device, otherwise, your Bitcoins will be lost forever in case of any failure of your computer.
 If you prefer a wallet which can manage multiple currencies, you can try Exodus.

 3. Join a mining pool

-Even with the best ASIC miner it is almost impossible to gain Bitcoin today.
+Even with the best ASIC miner, it is almost impossible to gain Bitcoin today.
 A single machine can´t compete with many large mining farms all around the world and mining Bitcoins on your own isn´t always profitable.
 But don´t worry, there is one solution to this situation - cooperation between miners in so-called mining pools.

-Miners provide their computing power to a group and when Bitcoins are mined, the gain is divided among members according to given power.
+Miners provide their computing power to a group and when Bitcoins are mined, the gain is divided among members according to a given power.
 The income is lower but regular.
-However, members of a pool have to pay a fee to an operator of the pool, the price of fees is usually around 0 and 2% of received reward.
+However, members of a pool have to pay a fee to an operator of the pool, the price of fees is usually around 0 and 2% of the received reward.